Media Hub

 Fees

 This is probably what I hear most when having conversations with newly qualified professionals.
-“What do I do about the £1500 I’ll owe my firm if I leave?”
-I get it, it can be often be a big sum of money and it’s daunting but the majority of firms will help you out with these.
-Whether it’s paying it for you as a joining bonus, or helping you out with an interest free loan, they’ll help you cover it.
+‘What do I do about the £1500 I’ll owe my firm if I leave?’
+I get it, it can often be a big sum of money and it’s daunting but the majority of firms will help you out with these.
+Whether it’s paying it for you as a joining bonus, or helping you out with an interest-free loan, they’ll help you cover it.
 And for bigger amounts, it’s always at least worth a conversation.
 Don’t let fees be the reason you don’t consider a move.

 Everything Else

-Other things to consider are the environment you’re in, wider benefits, long term career goals, etc. If you want to be a general practitioner, staying at BDO isn’t going to help – if you want to be a specialist in mergers & acquisitions, staying at Smith & Co won’t help.
-Be practical and think about your longer term goals.
-If you want to be Partner, do you want to be 1 of 4 partners, or 1 of 400?
+Other things to consider are the environment you’re in, wider benefits, long-term career goals, etc. If you want to be a general practitioner, staying at BDO isn’t going to help.
+If you want to be a specialist in mergers & acquisitions, staying at Smith & Co won’t help.
+Be practical and think about your longer-term goals.
+If you want to be a Partner, do you want to be 1 of 4 partners or 1 of 400?
 If you’re planning children in the next 5 years, how is your firm with flexible working?
-This is the time to think about your priorities and focus on what is going to get you to your goals but keep you happy at the same time.
+This is the time to focus on your priorities, and what’s going to get you to your goals and keep you happy at the same time.

-Whatever it is on your mind, we all would be happy to have a conversation with you and hear out your thought process.
+Whatever is on your mind, we would be happy to have a conversation with you and hear your thought process.
 I recommend at least establishing what options you have, alongside what your firm has to offer.

 If you would like to see our company updates and industry insights, follow our LinkedIn page here.